UK Council for Psychotherapy

 Will Towards Self-Expression (see also Communication, Conflict & Empathy Counselling London)

-Our drive towards self-expression, towards leading a full, enriched life may be helped by gaining understanding and different ways of seeing the world, focusing upon our values, ideas, intellect, comprehension and authentically expressing all these, acting upon the world in beneficial ways (see also Wellbeing Of Others - Generosity Of Spirit, Being In Service Towards Others, Acts Of Service).
+Our drive towards self-expression, towards leading a full, enriched life may be helped by gaining understanding and different ways of seeing the world, focusing upon our integrity, values, ideas, intellect, comprehension and authentically expressing all these, standing in our truth, acting upon the world in beneficial ways (see also Wellbeing Of Others - Generosity Of Spirit, Altruism, Being In Service Towards Others, Acts Of Service).

 Will Towards Connection (see also The Connections We Need & Make)

-This drive away from loneliness, isolation, shame can mean moving towards creating opportunities for communion, sincerity and understanding being empathic and in touch with supportive others - building a circle of people around us.
+This drive away from loneliness, isolation, shame can mean connecting to our will energy, moving towards creating opportunities for connection, communion, sincerity and understanding being empathic and in touch with supportive others - building a circle of people around us.

 Specific Feelings